- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Expats are far more likely to get a positive reception if they try to speak some Spanish and display an openness to the Spanish way of doing things.

 Dos and don'ts of business in Spain

 Have business cards printed, with one side in English and the other in Spanish.
 Present cards Spanish side up, along with a handshake, eye contact and a warm greeting.

 Don't fall for the mañana ('tomorrow') stereotype.
 While Southern Spain may canter at a calmer pace, in Northern Spain deadlines are adhered to and punctuality is expected.

 Don't expect to start negotiating at the beginning of a meeting.
 The Spanish like to establish a formal, but personal, environment before engaging in business transactions.
 Similarly, when dining with associates, only speak business if invited to do so or if it has been established that the purpose of the meal is to discuss work.

-Try and schedule appointments for mid-morning.
-Business hours vary in Spain and this is the time slot when people are most likely to be available.
+Try to schedule appointments for mid-morning.
+Business hours vary in Spain, and this is the time slot when people are most likely to be available.

 Don't be surprised if you find your personal space compromised.
 Spaniards like to stand close, and moving away can be taken as offensive.